 The People Will Come

 In the book of Ruth, because of the famine in the land, Naomi left Bethlehem in search of greener pastures.
 But all she found in Moab was death and destruction.
 She literally lost all that she had.
 And this is the case with many today.
 They’ve left the church in search of “greater things”.
 However, pride and ego will not permit them to admit that they’re losing everything.
 But do you know what?
 The moment Naomi heard there was bread in Bethlehem again, she headed straight back home.
 And she wasn’t alone!
-She came with her Gentile daughter-in-law.
+She came with her gentile daughter-in-law.
 And this is the beauty of the presence of God.
 If we can woo the Lord and have Him hang around long enough, everything changes.
 The prodigals will return and they will bring their never-before-saved friends too.
 So, ask yourself.
 What if God really showed up in our midst?
-What if we can somehow convince Him to stay?
+What if we can somehow convince Him to come?
 Wouldn’t it all be worth it?